 Young Space Activities Overview in Romania

-Most of the activities take place under the auspices of the Romanian Space Agency (ROSA), as well as under those of the engineering, technical and law faculties throughout the country, all of which are particularly oriented in education and outreach.
-Furthermore, Romania benefits from the existence of the European Space Education Resource Office (ESERO), which created a more than welcome connection between all the opportunities offered by ESA and the Romanian young generation.
-In 2017, Romania had three representatives at European Space Generation Workshop (E-SGW), an increased number of participants in ESA programmes, including graduates working in ESA Young Graduate Trainee (YGT) programme, and numerous internal space activities and outreach.
+Romania benefits from the existence of the European Space Education Resource Office (ESERO) Romania, which created a more than welcome connection between all the opportunities offered by ESA and the Romanian young generation.
+Romania hosted the 3rd European Space Generation Workshop in March 2018.
+Romania has an increased number of participants in ESA programmes, including graduates working in ESA Young Graduate Trainee (YGT) programme, and numerous internal space activities and outreach.
 Romania has a highly active space community, enthusiasts involved in numerous scientific projects and outreach.

 There are also plenty of opportunities for students to grow their knowledge by participating at Romanian space actors’ activities.
 In addition, since Romania is a member state of the European Space Agency, any Romanian student is entitled to participate to any program organized at ESA, as well as to attend any program from any EU member state country.